researchgate/react-intersection-list/README.md

 }
 ```

-Note that as `<List>` is a `PureComponent`, so it can keep itself from re-rendering.
+Note that `<List>` is a `PureComponent` so it can keep itself from re-rendering.
 It's highly recommended to pass referenced methods for `children` and `itemsRenderer` (in this case instance methods), so that it can successfully shallow compare props.

 ## Why React Intersection List?

 The approach to infinite scrolling was commonly done by devs implementing throttled `scroll` event callbacks.
 This keeps the main thread unnecessarily busy...
-No more! `IntersectionObservers`' invoke callbacks in a **low-priority and asynchronous** way by design.
+No more! `IntersectionObservers` invoke callbacks in a **low-priority and asynchronous** way by design.

 > **Agent Smith:** Never send a human to do a machine's job.